yzr456/tp/docs/DeveloperGuide.md

     2. Test case 1(a): `addsession 1 d/Mon s/1100 e/1200`<br>
        Expected: New session will be added under the first person in the list.
     3. Test case 1(b): `addsession 2 d/Mon s/1100 e/1200`<br>
-       Expected: New session will be added under the first person in the list.
+       Expected: New session will be added under the second person in the list.
     4. Test case 2(a): `addsession 1 d/Mon s/1100 e/1200`<br>
        Expected: New session will be added under the first person in the list.
     5. Test case 1(b): `addsession 1 d/Mon s/1130 e/1230`<br>